 Accommodations and services may include but are not limited to:

-Students who approved for note taking assistance can obtain class notes in a number of ways.
+Students who are approved for note taking assistance can obtain class notes through our new online myDRC Online Database.
 However, note taking assistance is not a substitute for attending class.
 Many students identify another student in their class to share their notes.
 The instructor may also announce the need for a volunteer note taker without identifying who you are.

-Students are may be approved to use one of the following:
+Students may be approved to use one of the following:

 •Tape recorder: Some students find that taping lectures is an effective technique for obtaining lecture material.

 Students with print disabilities may qualify to have exams/quizzes read by a University Testing staff member.